Photos by Molly Crealock.

 PP: Indigenous peoples die prematurely — seven to twenty years earlier than Canadians — because of purposeful, chronic underfunding for essential human services like water, sanitation, food, housing and medical services.
 Add to this the hundreds of murdered and missing Indigenous women in this country that police have refused to treat seriously.
 Not to mention other safety issues like deaths of Indigenous peoples while in police custody, deaths of Indigenous children in foster care, and high suicide rates because of bleak conditions.

 DH: What can non-Indigenous people do to make the movement stronger?

 PP: It’s already quite a challenge for Indigenous peoples to carry this burden alone.
 It’s time Canadians stand beside us and use the wealth and privilege they have to learn more, demand more of their politicians, write letters of support, vote for justice, and refuse to buy from, work for, or support governments or industries which deny First Nations rights.

-Pam posed with a green Linus bicycle, courtesy of Curbside Cycle, which was raffled at our launch party at Cine Cycle in July.
+Pam posed with a Linus bicycle, courtesy of Curbside Cycle, which was raffled at our launch party at Cine Cycle in July.